Wissenss/Naota/README.md

 1. MusicPlayer: commands to stream youtube music.
 2. Watchlist: commands to keep track of series or movies.
+3. Chess: commands to solve chess puzzles - thanks to lichess for providing the [puzzle dataset](https://database.lichess.org/#puzzles)

 ## For developers
 Naota is built on top of [discord.py](https://discordpy.readthedocs.io/en/stable/) and [YouTube Data API](https://developers.google.com/youtube/v3).